jontze/semantic-commit-pr/README.md

 App)[https://github.com/zeke/semantic-pull-requests] that sadly is no longer maintained.

-> **Note:** I wrote this mainly for my own persnal use.
-If you want to use it in
+> **Note:** I wrote this mainly for my own personal use.
+If you want to use it
-> production, it might eat your laundry.
+> in production, it might eat your laundry.
 Do it at your own risk.

 ## Usage